Quick and Easy Drill Press Table

 Cutting a hole in baseboard for drill press table

-Place the baseboard on the drill stand and draw a line around the default drill stand table to mark the position for the wood stripes that will hold the table in position.
+Place the baseboard on the drill stand, and from underneath, trace a line around the perimeter of the standard table stand.
+This outline will serve as a guide for placing the wooden strips that will secure the table in place.

 Drawing lines on a baseboard to mark the position of drill press table wood stripes